Facts about Orson Welles

 Orson Welles Biography

-The Mercury Theater’s radio productions were known as the Mercury Theater on the Air… The actors (and sometimes the group itself) were called the Mercury Players… His 1974 movie F For Fake examined the career of forger Elmyr de Hory… Welles was played by Liev Schreiber in the 1999 film RKO 281… Welles did a famous series of television commercials in the 1970s for Paul Masson wine, in which he uttered the tag line, “Paul Masson will sell no wine… before its time.”
+The Mercury Theater’s radio productions were known as the Mercury Theater on the Air… The actors (and sometimes the group itself) were called the Mercury Players… Orson Welles’s 1974 movie F For Fake examined the career of forger Elmyr de Hory… Orson Welles was played by Liev Schreiber in the 1999 film RKO 281 and by Christian McKay in the 2008 film Me and Orson Welles… Orson Welles did a famous series of television commercials in the 1970s for Paul Masson wine, in which he uttered the tag line, “Paul Masson will sell no wine… before its time.”